ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 To stop a cancellation request, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then click on `Service Management`{.action}.

-Next, click on the `...`{.action} button to the right of the service that is the subject of your cancellation request, then click on `Stop cancellation of service`{.action}
+Next, click on the `...`{.action} button to the right of the service that is the subject of your cancellation request, then click on `Stop cancellation of service`{.action}.

 ![cancel_termination](images/cancel_termination.png){.thumbnail}